VietnamTravel Tips & InfoVietnam Travel Adaptors for Your Electrical Devices Abroad

 Type F

-Converter and transformer are typically used to adjust the voltage output either from 220V to 110V or the other way around, from 110V to 220V.
-While converters are usually used with electric appliances for a short amount of time, such as phones, laptops, and camera; the transformers are used for electrical devices for an extended period and sometimes has grounded connection like the refrigerator, washing machine, and TV.
-So most of the time you may only need the voltage converter only.
+Converters and transformers are typically used to adjust voltage output from 220V to 110V or, in other words, from 110V to 220V.
+While converters are usually used with electric appliances for a short amount of time, such as phones, laptops, and cameras, transformers are used for electrical devices for an extended period and sometimes have a grounded connection, like the refrigerator, washing machine, and TV.
+So, most of the time, you may only need the voltage converter.

 Some travel adaptors and voltage converters are not suitable for appliances that are connected to the ground.
 The appliances that don’t have a grounded connection are called double-insulated appliances.
 You can check the symbol marking double-insulated on the charger or your device.

-The frequency difference may cause a little change in the functioning of your devices, but new models of phone chargers and laptops are usually not affected.
+The frequency difference may cause a slight change in the functioning of your devices, but new models of phone chargers and laptops are usually not affected.

 Some electrical gadgets you may bring on your trips are cameras, phones, and laptops.
-To check for fake chargers or power rating of these devices, you should look for small printed instruction on the plug or the adapter (laptop and camera) and the back of your devices.
-What information you should check:
+To check for fake chargers or power ratings of these devices, look for small printed instructions on the plug or the adapter (laptop and camera) and the back of your devices.
+What information should you check:

-• Whether the information (content logo, model, batch number, power rating) on the back of your devices and the information on the plug or the adapter is matched and don’t have any spelling errors.
-The counterfeit becomes more and more sophisticated so that these markings might be fake as well.
+• Whether the information (content logo, model, batch number, power rating) on the back of your devices and the information on the plug or the adapter are matched and don’t have any spelling errors.
+Counterfeiting becomes increasingly sophisticated, so these markings might also be fake.

-Another thing you could do is test the charger and read the instruction.
+Another thing you could do is test the charger and read the instructions.

-• There should be basic safety guidelines such as condition, limitation of use, how to operate the chargers in the instruction
+• There should be basic safety guidelines such as conditions, limitation of use, and how to operate the chargers in the instruction.

-A bogus charger is usually lighter than the real one because it doesn’t contain enough metal and its plug pins don’t have a matte finished.
+A bogus charger is usually lighter than the real one because it doesn’t contain enough metal, and its plug pins are not matte-finished.

 Where to Buy Travel Adaptors in Vietnam?